sameerraghuram/emacs-config/README.md

 # emacs-config

-My emacs configuration, at it's current state, is a jumble of bits and pieces of other configurations I have scoured on the internet.
+My emacs configuration, at it's current state, is a jumble of bits and pieces of other configurations I have sourced on the internet.
 This config is geared towards python development.
 With the following modules installed from the melpa archive.
 - auto-complete
 - elpy